lewisparma/playground-keycloak/README.md

 * `mock-app` deploys a sample application, as well as a KeycloakClient for itself in The One Realm; there can be several of these per appliance

+There's also a main `helmfile.yaml` to tie them all together.  `helmfile sync` on a bare cluster (but with nginx-ingress and CNI installed) for a quickstart.

 ## Notes